Learning what your kids really need from you will help strengthen your relationship with them.

 Her walls came down, she felt safe, and she connected with my heart.
 I didn’t take the time then to correct her actions or tell her she hurt my feelings.
 I left that for another time.
 The goal right then was simply to connect.
 We sat, sipped our drinks, played a game, and chatted about food.
 Later we were able to have a conversation that was honoring of both parties and allowed apologies and heart change.

 Connection is so important for your children’s heart.
-For my daughter and youngest child, quality time equals connection.
-For my oldest, it’s touch: scratching his back or sitting beside him to watch him game means the world.
+For my daughter and youngest child, quality time helps their hearts connect with mine.
+For my oldest, it’s touch; scratching his back or sitting beside him to watch him game means the world to him.

 Getting to know that little person with the big personality staring back at you will take a lot of practice.
 It takes listening and intentional connection.
 It isn’t wise to lord over them with yelling or controlling phrases.
-They will retreat and give up even trying to connect with you.
+This may seem to produce immediate, submissive results on the outside, but on the inside they will retreat and give up even trying to connect with you.
 You will lose the opportunity to have a deep relationship with your growing child.
-Sometimes you will fail hard and sometimes you will have the most stellar parenting moments.
+Sometimes you will fail hard, and sometimes you will have the most stellar parenting moments.
 File both away because they will help another mama in your same shoes.